SkyWalker541/PT-SkyWalker541/Standard RetroArch/README_GLSL.md

   Interframe blending        Disabled
   GB Colorization            Disabled

-  Note: If using GB colorization, set PT_SYSTEM = 0 and adjust PT_SENSITIVITY until backgrounds go transparent.
+  Note: If using GB colorization, set System = 0 and adjust Manual sensitivity threshold until backgrounds go transparent.

   SHADER PARAMETERS
   ─────────────────────────────────────────────────────────────────
-  PT_SYSTEM              1
+  System                         1
-  PT_PALETTE             1    (Pocket)
+  Background tint                1    (Pocket)

   All other parameters use defaults.

 ───────────────────────────────────────────────────────────────────────────────

-  Game Boy Color  —  PT_SYSTEM = 2
+  Game Boy Color  —  System = 2
   ─────────────────────────────────────────────────────────────────

 Similar reflective LCD to the DMG but with improved colour response.